manoelmendonca/health_insurance/previous_versions/version_01/README-en.md

 # 9. RESULT-II: IMPACT ON THE SALES CAMPAIGN

-As presented in section 4.1 above, the final product includes answers to three questions related to the sales campaign to be implemented by the client company.
+As presented in section 4.1, the final product includes answers to three questions related to the sales campaign to be implemented by the client company.
 Below are the results of the processing on the test data, followed by the questions and corresponding answers.

 ## 9.1.
 Results of Applying the Model to the Test Data